pallets/flask/docs/quickstart.rst

    The problem with random is that it's hard to judge what random is.
 And a secret key should be as random as possible.
-Your operating system has ways to generate pretty random stuff based on a cryptographical random generator which can be used to get such a key:
+Your operating system has ways to generate pretty random stuff based on a cryptographic random generator which can be used to get such a key:

    >>> import os